joshwlivingston/advanced-r/README.md

 obj_addr(y)
 ```

-    [1] "0x7f9de322be08"
+    [1] "0x7ff3ad7a4988"

-We see that this is different than the original object’s address
+<br> We see that this is different than the original object’s address

 ``` r
 obj_addr(x) == obj_addr(y)